Unbesteveable/utxo-live/README.md

 * Python3 (you already have it)

-## Instruction summary for experienced users
+## Instructions for experienced users
 * Create a folder `utxo-live` in a familiar location
 * Dump the utxo set `bitcoin-cli dumptxoutset <path to utxo-live>/xxxxxx.dat` where xxxxxxx is the block height (5 min)
 * Download `utxo-live.py` to the same folder and run it `python3 utxo-live.py` (20 min)